samantha-skidmore/assignments/completed/README.md

-This is my Assignments Folder containing all of my assignments that I have completed at V School.
+This is my Completed Assignments Folder containing all of my assignments that I have completed at V School.